Home » The Biggest Twitter Security Breach, and How to Protect Your System

 Every employee should have access only to what they directly need for doing their job, no more.
 Always assume that anyone can intentionally or accidentally cause harm – this will protect your system from unnecessary security threats.
 Remember, it is possible that a Twitter employee is responsible for this biggest security breach in the company’s history.

-Make the security of your system your first priority now, it will save you from troubles in the future.
 If you have doubts regarding the security of your system, or just want to check if everything is safe, ask us.
+We’ll audit your system and give our recommendations.

 Contact us